dozoisch/react-redux-provide/README.md

 Alternatively, you could simply pass a `query` prop to the component (usually either a function or an object), rather than have it derived from `defaultProps`.

+**Note:** If the `query` isn't compatible with any provider, it will be assumed that it isn't a provider query and will be treated as a normal prop.

 ### queryOptions

+Only used in conjunction with a valid `query`.
 These options are passed to your replicator's `handleQuery` function and should typically be specific to the options supported by the replicator.
 Coming soon: A standard/recommended set of options that replicators should support.

 ### result

+Only used in conjunction with a valid `query`.
 The result returned by your replicator's `handleQuery` function.
 Defaults to `null`.
 Only exists if [the `query` prop](#query) exists.

 ### queries